Social & Architectural History

 Your Hosts Today

 It’s a place of history, yet Longueville has moved with the times.
 Maintaining and modernising the house has been a labour of love for third-generation owners William O’Callaghan and his wife Aisling, your hosts.
 The couple met while students of Hotel Management & Business Studies at DIT Cathal Brugha Street in the late 1980's.
 Both worked in small, boutique hotel properties in the UK, France and Ireland before settling down in 1993.
-They have two children, Elena and Michael.
-In addition to the welcoming committee in Longueville there are six dogs, a flock of sheep, saddleback pigs galore, a gaggle of geese and laying hens!
+They have two children, Elena Jane and Michael.
+In addition to the welcoming committee in Longueville there are two horses, six dogs, a flock of sheep, saddleback pigs galore, a gaggle of geese, farmyard duck and laying hens!